Surgery for early prostate cancer

 If you are interested in keyhole surgery or robotic surgery, talk to your specialist team about the advantages and disadvantages of these types of surgery.
 Ask them where they are available.
 You could talk to your doctor or nurse for more information about the different types of surgery for prostate cancer.
-You can also contact the Cancer Nurseline on 1800 200 700.
-Or visit your local Daffodil Centre if there is one in the hospital you attend.
+You can call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre to speak to a cancer nurse.
 Find your nearest Daffodil Centre here.

 Advantages and disadvantages of prostate surgery

 Surgery will completely remove the cancer if it is confined only to the prostate gland.